Senate Bill No. 477

 §18A-4-14.
 Duty-free lunch and daily planning period for certain employees.

-(b) Every teacher who is regularly employed for a period of time more than one half the class periods of the regular school day shall be provided at least one planning period within each school instructional day to be used to complete necessary preparations for the instruction of pupils.
+(b) Every teacher who is regularly employed for a period of time more than one-half the class periods of the regular school day shall be provided at least one planning period within each school instructional day to be used to complete necessary preparations for the instruction of pupils.
 No teacher may be assigned any responsibilities during this period, and no county shall increase the number of hours to be worked by a teacher as a result of such teacher being granted a planning period subsequent to the adoption of this section (March 13, 1982).
 The use of the entire period of time allotted for a planning period is determined by the teacher.
-Administrators may not compel a teacher to attend meetings, training or any other work-related event during a planning period except for occasional instances of conferences with teachers, including team meetings and evaluation conferences.
-This does not prohibit any teacher from conducting a meeting, as prescribed, at his or her discretion.
+Administrators may not request or require a teacher to attend meetings, training or any other work related event during a planning period.
 “Meeting” for the purpose of this section includes, but is not limited to, IEP meetings, 504 Plan meetings and parent-teacher conferences.
 A planning period begins once students are physically delivered to another teacher or dismissed from a class.